 About The Program

-There are a number of ways for undergraduate students to engage with global mental health at Columbia University, including attending University Seminars, supporting research projects with relevant faculty, participating in the Global Mental Health Summer Internship, or writing for the Young Minds for Mental Health blog.
+There are a number of ways for undergraduate students to engage with global mental health at Columbia University, including attending University Seminars, supporting research projects with relevant faculty, participating in the Global Mental Health Summer Internship, or writing for the Young Minds for Mental Health or The Humanology Project.
 For more information on how to get involved, please reach out to [email protected].

 Undergraduate Summer Internship Program